fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ![](../../images/9/68new.png)

 TypeScript compiler has now no clue what is the type of the parameter, so that is why the type is the unfamous implicit any that we wan to [avoid](/en/part9/first_steps_with_type_script#the-horrors-of-any) at all costs.
 The React TypeScript cheatsheet comes again to rescue, the chapter about
-[forms and events](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/forms_and_events) reveals that the right type of event handlers is _React.SyntheticEvent_.
+[forms and events](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/forms_and_events) reveals that the right type of event handler is _React.SyntheticEvent_.

 The code becomes